Djokovic out of US Open after hitting line judge with ball - WHIZ News

 Then, on the second point of what would become the last game at this year’s U.S. Open for Djokovic, he stumbled while chasing a shot and fell to the ground, clutching his left shoulder.

-Play was delayed for a few minutes while a trainer checked that shoulder.
+Play was delayed for a few minutes while a trainer checked on him.

 On the second point after they resumed, Carreno Busta hit a passing winner to break Djokovic’s serve.